guardian/guardian-management-play/readme.md

 `object SuccessfulEmails extends CountMetric("emails", "sent", "Emails Sent", "Number of emails sent")`

 The fifth metric is the field master.
-This takes Option[String] with a default of None.
+This takes Option[Metric] with a default of None.
 This is used to indicate that the metric you are creating is a child of a another metric.
-The value if the "name" of the metric you wish to be a child of.
+The parameter is the metric you wish to be a child of

 For example.
 Imagine there is a time taken for a request metric: